bmm00000/practice/sdlc/NOTES.md

 scrum
 ci cd
 jira
+different types of testing, in which phase code reviews (standards for the reviews, so it will be possible to maintain the code in future), peer programming, mob programming, etc. any other best practices in the development phase?
 (cover all keywords from my 'schedule' note)

 agile starts with minimum viable product (or minimum feature set), and builds up the product from there iterating with feedback from customer